Adrastus123/XTD/README.md

-# XTD
+# XTD Rev B Version
-This is a driver for the XTD utilizing the Raspberry Pi.
+This is a driver for the XTD utilizing the Raspberry Pi 2.

+UPDATE :
+Currently trying to correctly intergrating the script to work on the new revision

 # Installation and Usage
 Download the code from the [respository](https://github.com/rshin808/XTD).